-The College issued an RFP for maintenance and repair services for the College's escalators and elevators on August 5, 2014.
+Mr. Spiewak stated that the College issued an RFP for maintenance and repair services for the College's escalators and elevators on August 5, 2014.
 The College has three (3) sets of escalators in the West Building and 28 elevators.
-Five vendors attended the prebid meeting and three vendors submitted proposals.
+Five vendors attended the pre-bid meeting and three vendors submitted proposals.
 One vendor was eliminated based upon price.
 College staff met with representatives of the two lowest bid firms to discuss their proposals in detail.
-Gold Elevator (the incumbent) submitted the lowest cost at \$216,000 for year one, \$234,000 for year two and \$240,000 for year three.
-The cost proposal from Kone, Inc. was \$274,200 in year one, \$282,384 in year two and \$299,856 in year three.
+Gold Elevator (the incumbent) submitted the lowest cost at \$690,000 over the three year period of the contract.
+The cost proposal from Kone, Inc. was \$856,440.
 Kone, Inc. also offered an alternative pricing proposal and proposed to furnish services under a US Communities contract specification.
 US Communities is a purchasing consortium to which the College belongs.
-This costing proposal would have a preventative maintenance schedule that is based on maintenance in accordance with machine type and usage with a monthly fee.
-The College would be responsible for paying for any replacement parts.
+The alternate proposal was based upon establishing a preventative maintenance schedule and having the College responsible for paying for any replacement parts required either as a result of maintenance inspections, equipment breakdowns or malfunctions.
 Staff have explored and made reference calls on this type of contract with references furnished by Kone, Inc. In most cases, it was extremely difficult to engage the reference in a discussion of their experiences with this type of contract.
-Eventually, staff was able to speak with a local reference that employs this contract.
-After speaking with the reference, staff concluded that while a contract of this type has potential for savings it does not fit well with institutions that have aging equipment.
-The potential exposure to costly repairs is too great.
-In fiscal year 2013-14 the college expended \$286,000 for maintenance efforts between both companies,

-Gold Elevator and Kone Inc., which provided partial maintenance on four of their Eco-Mod traction elevators.
+Mr. Moore informed the Committee that the only regional reference using this type of arrangement was the Lancaster School District and only for elevators.
+He noted that while a contract of this type has potential for savings, it does not fit well with institutions that have aging equipment since the potential exposure to costly repairs is too great.
+In fiscal year 2013-14, the College expended \$286,000 for maintenance efforts between both companies, Gold Elevator and Kone Inc., which provided partial maintenance on four of their Eco-Mod traction elevators.

-With the decision to eliminate consideration of the alternative proposal from Kone, Inc., the assessment came down to the full maintenance proposals of the bidders.
+Mr. Spiewak stated that with the decision to eliminate consideration of the alternative proposal from Kone, Inc., the assessment came down to the full maintenance proposals of the bidders.
 The low bidder, Gold Elevator, has committed to implementation of a software based service call and preventative maintenance program at no additional cost to the contract.
 The lack of electronic documentation and staff access to maintenance and repair records has been a source of frustration with the incumbent over the years.
 Kone reports that they have an established electronic record keeping system that documents all service call requests and related activities.

-Staff recommend awarding the escalator and elevator maintenance contract to Gold Elevator for a three-year period at annual costs of \$216,000 for year one, \$234,000 for year two and \$240,000 for year three with the possibility of two one-year extensions.
+Action: Mr. Bergheiser moved and Ms. Tsai seconded the motion that the Committee recommend to the full Board the awarding of the escalator and elevator maintenance contract to Gold Elevator for a three-year period at annual costs of \$216,000 for year one, \$234,000 for year two and \$240,000 for year three with the possibility of two one-year extensions.
+The motion passed unanimously.